ndrwtrsk/angs/README.md

 so changes to data access should not affect domain.

 If you see an area for improvement there is a good chance that I also saw it but made a decision to leave things as they are.
-Class names, class interactions, order of invocations, control flow, state machines, you name it.
+Class names, class interactions, order of invocations, control flow, state machines or validating data - you name it.
+To address them all would be too time-consuming for this task in my assessment.
 Please make note of such occurrences, so we can have a good discussion about them!

 ## About tests